-The effects of a brain injury are far reaching and variable from individual to individual.
+The effects of a brain injury are far reaching and vary from individual to individual.
 Outcomes can be physical, emotional, cognitive or behavioural.

 Serious brain injuries can cause long-term brain damage resulting in delusions, severe mental impairment, neurocognitive deficits, coma or a persistent vegetative state.
 Mental fatigue can also be caused by a brain injury, and historically these cases can be the most difficult to pinpoint with initial diagnoses being made for sleep disorders.

-Korsakoff’s Psychosis is a condition common to brain injury sufferers which causes confabulations meaning that patients drift in-between dream-like states and reality.
+Korsakoff’s Psychosis is a condition common to brain injury sufferers.
+It causes confabulations meaning that patients drift in-between dream-like states and reality.
 Again, a misdiagnosis is commonplace.

-Brain injury victims can often find difficulty doing day-to-day tasks and rehabilitation can help a lot of those people to carry out these practicalities.
+Brain injury victims can often find doing day-to-day tasks difficult.
+Rehabilitation can help a lot of those people to carry out these practicalities.
 Brain injuries do not just affect the person who has been directly involved.
 Family and friends are often left to care for victims of a brain injury.

 There are no hard and fast rules as to how the life of a brain injury victim may take its course.
 In some areas of the body, neuroregeneration is possible and can assist the process of rehabilitation but in other parts of the body, like the central nervous system, there is rarely any kind of regrowth.